Tshimakain Mission: Founding and early years

-Whitman Massacre impacts Tshimakain Mission
+Whitman massacre and abandonment

-On November 29, 1847, Cayuse Indians massacred the members of the Whitman Mission in Walla Walla.
-Cushing Eells and Elkanah Walker were supposed to be at the Whitman Mission during the time of the massacre, but Elkanah Walker took ill, and Cushing Eells did not want to leave the families without support.
-As members of the Oregon Volunteers chased the Indians, it brought them closer to the Tshimakain Mission.
-One of the Indians involved in the massacre had family at Fool's Prairie, now Chewelah, to the north of the Tshimakain Mission.
-The Chief Factor John Lee Lewes of Hudson Bay Company Fort Colvile offered to house the missionaries up at the fort for their safety.
-At first they delayed going to the fort as the Spokane People wanted them there and would provide support.
-As the chase of the Cayuse Indians involved in the massacre stretched out, they finally sought the safety of the fort.
+On November 29, 1847, several Cayuse killed thirteen members of the Whitman Mission at Waiilaptu in what became known as the Whitman massacre.
+Cushing Eells and Elkanah Walker were supposed to be at the Whitman Mission during the time of the massacre, but Walker took ill, and Eells did not want to leave the families without support.
+As members of the newly formed Oregon Rifles corps chased the Cayuse responsible for the killings, it brought them closer to the Tshimakain Mission.
+One of the Cayuse involved in the massacre had family at Fool's Prairie, now Chewelah, to the north of the Tshimakain Mission.
+The Chief Factor John Lee Lewes of the Hudson's Bay Company at Fort Colvile offered to house the missionaries up at the fort for their safety.
+They delayed going to the fort as the Spokane had wanted them to stay at Tshimakain with their provide support, but as the pursuit of the Cayuse involved in the massacre stretched out, they sought the safety of the fort.

-Colonel Henry A. G. Lee, Oregon Volunteers called for volunteers to bring the Tshimakain missionaries to the Willamette Valley and safety.
-Major Joseph Magone with 60 volunteers escorted the Eells and Walker families to Oregon City on June 22, 1848.
+Colonel Henry A. G. Lee, Oregon Volunteers, called for volunteers to bring the Tshimakain missionaries to the Willamette Valley and safety.
+Major Joseph Magone and 60 volunteers evacuated the Eells and Walker families under military escort to Oregon City in the Willamette Valley on June 22, 1848.

+During their time with the Spokane, the missionaries never had a convert to their faith.
+Myra Eells wrote in 1847, "We have been here nine years and have not yet been permitted to hear the cries of one penitent or the songs of one redeemed soul."

-Return to Tshimakain
+Eells' return to Tshimakain

 In July 1874, Eells came back to the area, the only one of the four missionaries to do so.
-The following Sunday, Eells conducted two services for the natives and two more for the white settlers at Chewelah.
-Eells consulted with John A. Simms, Indian agent for the area and located at Chewelah.
+Eells conducted two services for the natives and two more for the white settlers at Chewelah after consulting with John A. Simms, Indian agent for the area who was located at Chewelah.
+In 1859, the Fort Walla Walla–Fort Colville Military Road, the main land route from Walla Walla to Colville, had been constructed alongside the old site of the mission, facilitating travel in the area.

-In 1892, a church was erected at Chewelah, although Eells was living west of the Cascade Mountains, he came and offered prayer in the new church some 54-years to the day after he first camped on the site.
-He gifted a bell for this church.
-He bought it in New York and paid for it a few days before his death.
+In 1892, a church was erected at Chewelah.
+Though Eells was living west of the Cascade Mountains, he came and offered prayer in the new church some 54 years to the day after he first camped on the site.
+He gifted a bell to this church.